eecs230/lab6/README.md

    Print out CAESAR and verify that everything worked correctly.

 2. Currently, courses are represented by course_number and department.
 Add a member variable to Course that represents the name of the course.
-   Ie, EECS 330 Enroll object has member variable name "Programming For Engineers".
+   Ie, EECS_330 Course object has member variable name "Programming For Engineers".
 Print out CAESAR and verify that everything worked correctly.

 3. Currently, `Student::compute_gpa()` is not implemented.
 Finish the implementation and verify that the function works correctly.
 Verify that `Miguel has gpa of 3.0`.